 (If your degree was granted by an institution outside of the United States or its possessions, you may request consideration for admission to ABLES with sufficient documentation.
 Such requests may be granted or denied by the Board of Directors at their sole discretion.)

-You must have completed a recognized and accredited two to three year surgical residency in the field of Podiatric medicine and surgery or an equivalent Orthopedic residency with focus on Foot and Ankle surgery
+You must have completed a recognized and accredited 3-4 year surgical residency in the field of Podiatric medicine and surgery or an equivalent Orthopedic residency with a focus on Foot and Ankle surgery

 You must be licensed to practice as a DPM, DO, or MD for the full scope of practice within the United States of America.
 You must not be under indictment for any felony, under any current orders of discipline, restriction, suspension, supervision, or probation, or undergoing rehabilitation as an “impaired physician” because of habituation.